 The berries of the black elder plant contain organic acids, sugar, vitamin C, and a cyanogenic glycoside (sambunigrin), whose toxicity is uncertain, but when taken in moderate amounts, is harmless.
 Due to their composition, they have stimulating and laxative properties.

 In proper doses, the root (the inner bark) and the bark of young branches are diuretic and purgative.
 In more significant amounts, they are strongly purgative, can cause inflammation in the gastrointestinal tract, and are emetic.
 The elderflowers, when taken warm, can induce sweating.
 They are excellent in the beginning stages of the cold and flu.
-To make a tea, combine equal parts of elderflowers with peppermint (one ounce per pint of water) and drink it as hot as possible.
+To make tea, combine equal parts of elderflowers with peppermint (one ounce per pint of water) and drink it as hot as possible.
 Drink the tea just before taking a hot bath or in bed, allowing you to sweat out the cold or the flu.

 In the case of lumbago, sciatica, or neuralgia, you can follow a juice cure regimen.
 Take around two tablespoons of warm or cold juice two times daily until you obtain the expected results.
 The plant is also used in ointments to treat wounds, sprains, hemorrhoids, severe and minor skin ailments, rashes, and burns.